Call for Proposals – New Ampersand Course Innovation Grants

 Selection Criteria

 Supported applications will foreground pedagogical innovation and co-curricular or experiential learning opportunities.
-Selection process will include discussion of course viability with relevant department chairs or program directors, please communicate with all relevant parties prior to submission.
+Selection process will include discussion of course viability with relevant department chairs or program directors; instructors should therefore communicate with all relevant parties prior to submission.

 Not sure your idea is fully baked?
 Have an idea but would need some additional collaborators?
 Not a problem!
-Come to the happy hour discussion on Ampersand Programs and meet with other interested parties (time TBD.)
+Come to the happy hour discussion on Ampersand Programs and meet with other interested parties.
+We will offer two casual gatherings in Cupples II, room 102, to discuss ideas: Thursday September 28th from 4-5pm and Monday, October 23rd from 3-4pm.
 We are happy to workshop ideas and anticipate offering future calls for additional proposals.
-Reach out to Trevor Sangrey with questions or fur further information.
+Reach out to Trevor Sangrey with questions or for further information.

 More on Ampersand Courses